Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 16.24.45 UTC
+- WIB: Minggu, 8 Desember 2024 17.27.37 UTC
-- WITA: Minggu, 8 Desember 2024 17.24.45 UTC
+- WITA: Minggu, 8 Desember 2024 18.27.37 UTC
-- WIT: Minggu, 8 Desember 2024 18.24.45 UTC
+- WIT: Minggu, 8 Desember 2024 19.27.37 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: nature
+Kategori: attitude